ionify/about/origin.md

 **A single-character prefix of `~`, `+`, or `-` was key** 🎉 and as close to observable & syntactically-correct JSON as we could get 👏🏾

-This pattern
+This capability

-+ is compatible with all JavaScript environments,
++ exists within all JavaScript environments,
 + obsoletes JSONP,
 + complements existing JSONP implementations with **`~`** and **`-`** as [compatible, dependable & unobtrusive callbacks](http://api.geonames.org/countryCodeJSON?formatted=true&lat=4.5&lng=59.5&username=demo&style=full&callback=~),